CNA Classes in Salem, OR

 +

-Published tuition for CNA programs in Salem ranges from $1,466.
-Chemeketa Community College lists the lowest tuition at $1,466.
+Published tuition for CNA programs in Salem ranges from Free to $1,466.
+Avamere Transitional Care at Sunnyside lists the lowest tuition at Free (with employment commitment).
+3 programs in Salem offer no-cost training (employer-paid, federally funded, or scholarship-based).
 Total out-of-pocket cost also includes the state exam fee ($106 OSBN application fee paid through the OSBN Nurse Portal, which covers initial exam authorization with D&SDT-Headmaster; retake fees are $25 knowledge, $45 skills, or $70 for both), background check, and uniforms.

 How do I become a CNA in Salem, OR?